 3. Acquaintance.
 You break the barrier of anonymity.
-They’re no longer a stranger, and they now have a connection to your life, even if it’s a part as small as “friend of a friend.”
+You talk, and then they’re no longer a stranger.
+They now have a connection to your life even if it’s a part as small as “friend of a friend.”

 4. Interest.
 Eventually you take an interest in one another.
 In this stage you act like cats sniffing a treat and deciding whether or not it smells good enough to eat.

 5. The Hunt.
 After passing the smell test you make a conscious decision to pursue the other person.
 This is the chase.
 It’s exhilarating, expensive, sometimes unsuccessful, sometimes discouraging, and you have to exert a lot of energy pretending to be cooler and more collected than you really are so that you can compete against other people who have more experience pretending to be cooler and more collected than you.